History of technology: Second Industrial Revolution (1860s–1914)

-The 19th century saw astonishing developments in transportation, construction, manufacturing and communication technologies originating in Europe.
-After a recession at the end of the 1830s and a general slowdown in major inventions, the Second Industrial Revolution was a period of rapid innovation and industrialization that began in the 1860s or around 1870 and lasted until World War I. It included rapid development of chemical, electrical, petroleum, and steel technologies connected with highly structured technology research.
+The 19th century saw astonishing developments in transportation, construction, manufacturing, and communication technologies originating in Europe.
+After a recession at the end of the 1830s and a general slowdown in major inventions, the Second Industrial Revolution was a period of rapid innovation and industrialization that began in the 1860s, around 1870, and lasted until World War I. It included the rapid development of chemical, electrical, petroleum, and steel technologies, connected to highly structured technological research.

 Telegraphy developed into a practical technology in the 19th century to help run the railways safely.
 Along with the development of telegraphy was the patenting of the first telephone.
 March 1876 marks the date that Alexander Graham Bell officially patented his version of an "electric telegraph".
 Although Bell is noted with the creation of the telephone, it is still debated about who actually developed the first working model.

 Building on improvements in vacuum pumps and materials research, incandescent light bulbs became practical for general use in the late 1870s.
-Edison Electric Illuminating Company, a company founded by Thomas Edison with financial backing from Spencer Trask, built and managed the first electricity network.
+Edison Electric Illuminating Company, founded by Thomas Edison with financial backing from Spencer Trask, built and managed the first electric power network.
 Electrification was rated the most important technical development of the 20th century as the foundational infrastructure for modern civilization.
 This invention had a profound effect on the workplace because factories could now have second and third shift workers.

 Shoe production was mechanized during the mid 19th century.
 Mass production of sewing machines and agricultural machinery such as reapers occurred in the mid to late 19th century.
 Bicycles were mass-produced beginning in the 1880s.